fabiangunzinger/causal-inference-notes/chapters/experiment_stats.md

-which says that we can express the true effect as the difference between the expected outcomes of treated and untreated untis -- we have identified a way for expressing the treatment effect in quantities we can actually estimate based on the data we have available.
+which says that we can express the true effect as the difference between the expected outcomes of treated and untreated untis -- we have identified a way for expressing the treatment effect in quantities we can actually estimate based on available data.
 In particular, the above suggests the following estimation approach:

 $$